Hello Everyone...

 I have lots of moments but again they are subtle and sneak up on me.
 As I said, I do have a long way to go as far as speech goes.
 I think I am starting to trust it will happen eventually.
 This doesn't mean I don't do listening skills b/c I do.
 It also doesn't mean that I don't get frustrated or become impatient b/c I do!
 I just remember I never thought the roar would go away and it did! :-) Plus, I am in the speech range according to my audiogram.
 I definitely have hope...

 My new audiogram is below.
 The audiogram on the top is the old one and the audiogram below that is the new one.
 I think the greatest change you will notice...well the whole thing is improved across the board but if you look at the high pitches I scored 120db before the CI.
 You may not be able to tell but the arrow is pointing downward (so it's below 120db...off the charts).
 In the exact same spot on the new audiogram I'm at 20db.
 I went from 120db to 20db.
 LOL.
 Isn't that just astounding?
 In case you didn't know...normal hearing starts at 20db...so anything at 20db and up is normal range.
+Most of the sounds on my new audiogram are right about 30db "mild" hearing loss.
+I have a very small bit at normal but it still blows me away.
+I will take "mild" hearing over that other audiogram any day of the week! :-)

 The orange highlight is the right ear (implanted ear).